jgollub1/beautiful-jekyll/_posts/2018-05-25-first-post.md

 I'm currently writing from Krabi Ao Nang, Thailand with a 10-bed hostel dorm all to myself.
 What more could you ask for?
 I've been meaning to set up this website for some time to organize recent thoughts and ideas.

 ![railay](/img/railay.jpg)
-Railay Beach looking great on google images
+Railay Beach looking great on google images despite the overcast week

 These past five months, I've enjoyed a second "gap" semester.
 After taking a semester off from college in spring '16 to work/chill in New York, I finally graduated college in December '17.
 Keeping calm under every Ivy League student's nightmare of graduating unemployed, I was fortunate enough to finish my job search by early February, when I decided to join Blend as a software engineer.
 Thinking longingly back to my previous semester off, I couldn't help but request to start in the summer, allotting myself another five months to do as I please.